-View of Ilmington Hill, part of the 2.
-Cotswolds AONB, from Church View Farm (Figure 15).
-Ilmington Hill dominates the landscape to the west and the fields the foreground in contribute typical South to a Warwickshire rural scene.
-Residents' views are reflected at Figure 1647.
+2. View of Ilmington Hill, part of the Cotswolds AONB, from Church View (Figure 15).
+Ilmington dominates the landscape to the west and the fields in the foreground contribute to typical South a Warwickshire rural scene.
+Residents' views are reflected at Figure 16.